AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 Opaque fields and sequence fields must be byte aligned.
 The size of a message must be a multiple of 8 bit.

-A checksum aspect specifies which parts of a message is covered by a checksum.
+A checksum aspect specifies which parts of a message are covered by a checksum.
 The definition of the checksum calculation is not part of the specification.
 Code based on the message specification must provide a function which is able to verify a checksum using the specified checksum elements.
 A checksum element can be a field value, a field size or a range of fields.